Ortus-Solutions/coding-standards/coldfusion.md

 ### <a name="acronyms">Acronyms</a>

-Acronyms should be avoided in names, but if they must be used, then all acronyms must be capitalized no matter where they are located on a string name.
+Acronyms should be avoided in names, but if they must be used, then treat them with the same Camelcase rules for classes or methods/arguments/variables:

 ```
--- DO THIS --
-URLScanner.cfc
-parseHTTPString()

 -- NOT THIS --
 url-scanner.cfc
 UrlScanner.cfc
+parseHTTPString()
+ParseHttpString()

+-- DO THIS --
+UrlScanner.cfc
 parseHttpString()
-ParseHttpString()
+XmlHttpRequest.cfc
 ```

 * [CFC Tips](http://cfdj.sys-con.com/read/41660.htm)